Answered By: Priscilla Coulter Last Updated: Mar 03, 2017 Views: 1967

 - Keep a Word document on your computer's desktop, and keep it open to make an entry each time you sit down for a research session (save your work often!).
 A simple journal template is attached below as an example (feel free to download it for your own use).

 - Use a free online tool, like a journaling app or a blog.

 - Keep a dedicated paper notebook on your desk, and jot down the crucial details of your searches the old-fashioned way.

 Make sure each entry in your journal includes:

 - Where you searched.
 Which library database did you use?
 Did you try an internet search engine like Google?
-This will help you remember where you found a book or article (in case you need to track it back down later) and keep you from duplicating effort.
+Knowing where you searched will help you remember where you found a book or article (in case you need to track it back down later).

 - What keywords did you use, and how well did they work?
 Effective keywords can make all the difference...by tracking them, you can pinpoint the good ones (and stop wasting time with the rest).

 - What sources did you find?
 Make sure you have at least a citation for each source that you think you want to use in your paper.
 That will be one less thing to do when it's time to write!
 Saving each source's full text as you go is a good idea, too.